Insurance Broker License

 Frequently Asked Questions

-Principal Officer is usually a person who has a higher role in the business.
-The principal officer is usually a shareholder, director, chief executive officer, managing director, or a whole-time director.
-For the performance of duties, these individuals would carry out responsibilities related to insurance and re-insurance business for the development of the business.
+A principal officer is a person who has a higher role in the business.
+He can usually be a shareholder, director, chief executive officer, managing director, or a whole-time director.

-No. An insurance broker is not permitted to carry out another business apart from the insurance brokerage business.
-As per the objects clause of the company, the brokerage business must carry out the objects mentioned in the memorandum of association and articles of association.
+No, an insurance broker is not permitted to carry out another business apart from the insurance brokerage business.
+The business must carry out the objectives mentioned in the AoA & MoA.

 Foreign direct investment (FDI) is allowed through the automatic route and government route.
 However, the maximum amount of permissible limit for foreign direct investment in the insurance brokerage business is 100%.